- clinical – support for people with a range of different mental or physical health issues

 - forensic – working with offenders, victims and staff in the justice system

-- occupational/occupational health – helping organisations get the best from their people, improving job satisfaction and the quality of working life
+- occupational – helping organisations get the best from their people, improving job satisfaction and the quality of working life

 - sports and exercise – working with individuals, teams and organisations.

-To work as a professional psychologist, you’ll need to do further study, training and/or work experience beyond a degree.
-You can find out more from the British Psychological Society and the Psychological Society of Ireland.
+To work as a practitioner psychologist, you’ll need to do significant further study, training and supervised practice beyond a degree.
+Approximately 20% of all UK psychology graduates go on to qualify as professional psychologists and you can find out more about the routes to professional practice from the British Psychological Society and the Psychological Society of Ireland.
 But whether or not you take this route, study of psychology opens up exciting job opportunities in areas such as advertising and marketing; education and careers advice; health professions, social services and police; management and human resources.